Eelviny/stackstate-docs/use/problems/problems.md

 `ProblemUpdated` events are also generated when a change in root cause results in a problem being [subsumed](#problem-subsumed) or [split](#problem-created).

+### Problem subsumed

+If a component switches its state to unhealthy and in doing so becomes the new root cause for more than one existing problem, StackState will combine all of these problems into one problem.
+The original problems will all be incorporated \(subsumed\) into the oldest problem with the same root cause.
+The oldest problem, into which all other problems have been subsumed, will have its root cause updated to be the new root cause component.
+This would happen, for example, if an upstream dependency of two root cause components switched to an unhealthy state.

+The following events will be generated:

+* One `ProblemUpdated` event for the oldest problem.
+* `ProblemSubsumed` events will be generated for all other problems.

 ### Problem resolved

 When the root cause and all contributing cause components have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the StackState UI.
 A `Problem resolved` event will be generated.